ryan5453/pr6xy/readme.md

 </p>

 ## What is this?
-Pr6xy is a very simple proxy server that uses IPV6 rotation.
-It is NOT a normal HTTP proxy, so attempting to use it as so will make ALL requests fail.
+Pr6xy is a very simple proxy server that uses IPv6 rotation.
+It is not a normal HTTP proxy, so attempting to use it as so will make all requests fail.
 Please refer to the [API documentation](https://github.com/ryan5453/pr6xy/blob/main/documentation.md) for more information.

 ## Notice
 Pr6xy does not use any sort of authentication, so please do not use this without a proper firewall in place.
 If you need to access it from multiple servers, I recommend using [Tailscale](https://tailscale.com).